Rashmitha22/MLA0104_AIES/README.md

 STOP

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Experiment No 31:Backward Chaining in Prolog
+Experiment No 31:Backward Chaining-2 in Prolog

 START
 Take a goal